Download This Bill in Microsoft Word format

 (2) to the area between the posted sign and the 'END CONSTRUCTION' sign.
 Signs may be posted at the discretion of the Department of Transportation in the highway work zones designed to comply with work zone traffic control standards contained in the Manual on Uniform Traffic Control Devices published by the Federal Highway Administration.

-(H) Any fine imposed pursuant to this section is mandatory and may not be waived or reduced.
-One-half of the fine must be remitted to the Department of Public Safety and used for work zone enforcement, training, and research programs.
+(F) Any fine imposed pursuant to this section is mandatory and may not be waived or reduced.
+One-half of the fine must be remitted to Treasurer and deposited in a special account, separate and apart from the general fund, designated for use by the Department of Public Safety to be used for work zone enforcement, training, and research programs.

 "Section 56-1-720.
 There is established a point system for the evaluation of the operating record of persons to whom a license to operate motor vehicles has been granted and for the determination of the continuing qualifications of these persons for the privileges granted by the license to operate motor vehicles.
 The system shall have as its basic element a graduated scale of points assigning relative values to the various violations in accordance with the following schedule: